zxc308/P4-tutorials/exercises/link_monitor/README.md

    make clean
    ```

-The message was not received because each switch is programmed
-according to `basic.p4`, which drops all packets on arrival.
-Your job is to extend this file so it forwards packets.
+The measured link utilizations will not agree with what iperf reports
+because the probe packet fields have not been populated yet.
+Your
+goal is to fill out the probe packet fields so that the two
+measurements agree.

 ### A note about the control plane